 The restaurant is super casual and known for having a variety of sodas.
 For those hoping for a cocktail, know that they are an alcohol-free restaurant.
 This is a common occurrence in Utah.
 I’m not declaring you should carry a flask, but I’m not saying you shouldn’t.

 Address: 22 W Center St, Provo, UT 84601

-During this visit, I had the chance to try the breakfast.
+During this visit, I had the chance to try breakfast.
 The avocado toast was brilliant.
 I had the huevos rancheros and I do not recommend them.
 They were some of the worst I’ve ever had.
 The lunch I had here was substantially better than the breakfast we had.

 Address: 8841 N Alpine Loop Rd, Sundance, UT 84604

 Aubergine is good, but it’s not really the kind of food we are into.
 It’s clean eating, so if that’s what you enjoy, you are going to love this place.
 They do not serve coffee, so I ended up walking next door to the 7/11 to get coffee.
-And in case you are wondering, the gas station coffee met expectation.
+And in case you are wondering, the gas station coffee met expectations.

 Located at 3430 Ashton Blvd #100, Lehi, UT 84043.